 Term Definition

-Netherlands WUV payments Payments to victims of persecution from 1940-1945 made under the WUV (Wet
+' ' Payments to victims of persecution from 1940-1945 made under the WUV (Wet

 Uitkering Vervlgingsslachtoffers) program.

 Because this income is excluded, only the source of the income is verified.
 Types of proof include, but are not limited to: